 Significant new housing and employment growth is taking place in the Alconbury Weald area.
 To support this growth, a number of local schemes will be identified, developed, and implemented.
 These will provide improvements for all modes on the A141 around Huntingdon, safeguard an alignment for A141 to the north of Huntingdon and provide better multi modal accessibility to, in and around Alconbury Weald.
-With regards to the A141, a study has been undertaken on the options for improving the performance of the highway which has reached Outline Business Case (OBC) and we remain committed to delivering improvements.
-The multi modal offer for Alconbury will include working with partners to develop a new rail station, as outlined in Huntingdonshire's Local Plan to 2036, thereby increasing the accessibility of the area by sustainable means to key destinations.
+With regards to the A141, the CPCA has undertaken a study on the options for improving the performance of the highway which has reached Outline Business Case (OBC) and we remain committed to delivering improvements.
+Their multi modal offer for Alconbury will include working with partners to develop a new rail station, as per Policy SEL 1.1 in Huntingdonshire's Local Plan to 2036, thereby increasing the accessibility of the area by sustainable means to key destinations.